Toward General and Robust LLM-enhanced Text-attributed Graph Learning: Introduction

 \section{Introduction}

-In recent years, the advancements in large language models (LLMs)~\cite{GPT-3} have driven the evolution of graph ML, particularly in Text-Attributed Graphs (TAGs)~\cite{TAPE}, which combine nodes, edges, and textual data for applications in social networks, recommendation systems etc. While graph neural networks (GNNs)~\cite{li2024lightdic} excel at capturing structural information, they struggle with textual data, necessitating the integration of GNNs and LLMs for TAG learning~\cite{ENGINE,SimTeG}.
-Despite progress, existing TAG learning methods still face several limitations:
+In recent years, the rapid advancements in large language models (LLMs)~\cite{GPT-3} have significantly driven the continuous evolution of graph ML, particularly in the area of Text-Attributed Graphs (TAGs)\cite{TAPE}, which effectively combine nodes, edges, and textual data for a wide range of applications in domains such as social networks, recommendation systems, and knowledge graphs.
+While graph neural networks (GNNs)\cite{li2024lightdic} excel at capturing complex structural information, they frequently struggle with textual data, thereby necessitating the integration of GNNs and LLMs for more comprehensive TAG learning\cite{ENGINE,SimTeG}.
+Despite notable progress, existing TAG learning methods still face several critical limitations:

-\textbf{\textit{Limitation 1: Lack of a unified LLM-enhanced TAG learning framework.}} As for the current innovation directions of LLM-enhanced TAG learning are disorganized, we recapitulate them from a new perspective: (1) \underline{\textit{Preprocessing: Data Augmentation}}~\cite{TAPE,LLMGNN,GraphBridge,CIKM'24_LLM_as_Teacher}, which leverages LLMs to generate enhanced textual representations like soft labels for text augmentation.
-(2) \underline{\textit{Feature Engineering: Improved Text Encoder}}~\cite{GIANT,SimTeG}, which uses LLMs/LMs to enhance node feature representation with fine-tuning models.
-(3) \underline{\textit{Training: Joint Training Mechanism}}~\cite{GLEM,ENGINE,G2P2,GraphAdapter}, which enhance performance by improving the interactive training mechanism between GNNs and LMs.
-However, the diverse optimization strategies and goals hinder unified objectives, slowing systematic progress in TAG learning.
+\textbf{\textit{Limitation 1: Lack of a unified LLM-enhanced TAG learning framework.}} As the current innovation directions of LLM-enhanced TAG learning remain relatively disorganized and fragmented, we recapitulate them here from a new perspective: (1) {\textit{Preprocessing: Data Augmentation}}~\cite{TAPE,LLMGNN,GraphBridge,CIKM'24_LLM_as_Teacher}, which leverages LLMs to generate enhanced textual representations like soft labels for text augmentation.
+(2) {\textit{Feature Engineering: Improved Text Encoder}}\cite{GIANT,SimTeG}, which utilizes LLMs/LMs to provide more expressive and semantically informative node representations.
+(3) {\textit{Training: Joint Training Mechanism}}~\cite{GLEM,ENGINE,G2P2,GraphAdapter}, which further improves performance by establishing an interactive and mutually beneficial training mechanism between GNNs and LMs.
+However, the diverse optimization strategies and goals without a systematic standard hinder unified objectives, slowing progress in TAG learning.